 You will need a bag of apples, pie crust, and a few simple pantry staples to be able to make this caramel apple pie recipe.

 - Pie Crust - You can make a homemade crust if you prefer.
-We usually just use a box of Pillsbury pie crusts because it saves a little bit of time.
+We usually use a box of Pillsbury pie crusts because it saves a little time.

 - Granulated Sugar - Sweetens the apple pie filling.